This is Why Your Wedding Dress Size Might Surprise You (And Why it Doesn’t Matter)

 Fabrics and the fit

-Another reason brides might wear a smaller size in their high-street clothing could be the difference in fabrics and fit.
+Another reason brides might wear a smaller size in their high street clothing could be the difference in fabrics and fit.
 Fast fashion is often made with stretchy, knitted fabrics that provide greater flexibility in sizing, allowing one size to accommodate a range of body shapes and preferences.
-For example, a high-street garment might fit someone who is a size 14 with a looser feel and someone who is a size 16 with a snugger fit.
+For example, a high street garment might fit someone who is a size 14 with a looser feel and someone who is a size 16 with a snugger fit.
 This flexibility means personal preference plays a significant role in how sizing is perceived.

 In contrast, wedding dresses are typically made from woven fabrics with very little to no stretch, resulting in more rigid and fixed sizing.
-If you purchase a fitted dress on the high street, it’s likely made from knitted fabric or includes elastic shirring to provide stretch and achieve a flattering fit that hugs your body comfortably.
+If you purchase a fitted dress on the high street, it is likely made from knitted fabric or includes elastic shirring to provide stretch and achieve a flattering fit that hugs your body comfortably.
 Wedding dresses, on the other hand, rely on alterations to create a similarly flattering fit without restricting movement.

 Why is size just a number?